evanx/rquery/google-authenticator.md

 In practice, you'll want to use an QR code rendering library, and will also need a TOTP library to verify the 6 digit token.

+We notice on Google Authenticator, or the Chrome "Authenticator" extension or what have you, that the token changes every 30 seconds.

-Some time ago, I used the following Java code to generate the token i.e. for a given a secret key and `timeIndex` which is number of 30 second intervals since the epoch.
+Some time ago, I presented the following Java code to generate a token for a secret (i.e. user) at a given time.
 ```java
 private static long getCode(byte[] secret, long timeIndex)
         throws NoSuchAlgorithmException, InvalidKeyException {